dswann101164/azure-noob-blog/posts/2025-11-03-powershell-7-enterprise-migration.md

 ## The "Azure Noob" Decision Framework

-The enterprise approach is not a clean migration—it's a **hybrid deployment**.
+The enterprise approach is not a clean migrationâ€”it's a **hybrid deployment**.
 Keep PS5.1 for the legacy tasks, and use PS7 + VS Code for everything else.

 | Operation Type | Recommended Toolchain | The Enterprise Strategy |
 |----------------|----------------------|------------------------|